guettli/programming-guidelines/README.md

 The famous quote "premature optimization is the root of all evil." is true.
 You can read more about this here [When to optimize](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize).

-First get a [MVP (minimum valuable product)](https://en.wikipedia.org/wiki/Minimum_viable_product) to your customer, and then listen to their feedback.
-Care for their needs, not for your own vision of a super performant application.
+First, get a [MVP (minimum valuable product)](https://en.wikipedia.org/wiki/Minimum_viable_product) to your customer, and then listen to their feedback.
+Care for their needs, not for your vision of a super performant application.

 ------------------------------------------------------------------------